Registering For The GRE

 - Registration through Fax: Applicants residing outside the United States have a fourth option of registering through fax.
 They can fax the International Test Scheduling Form to their RRC and pay through the accepted debit/credit cards.
 The form must be submitted at least 7 days prior to your chosen test date.
 If your chosen test date is not available, you will be scheduled for the next available test date.
 You can contact your RRC if that is not suitable for you.
 For more information, visit http://www.ets.org/gre/revised_general/register/cbt/.

 If you take GRE in the Paper-based format because of the location of your test center, you can register online or through mail.
 Online registration is similar to what has been described above.
 For mail registration, download the form (http://www.ets.org/s/gre/pdf/pbt_registration_form.pdf) and mail to the address printed on it.
 Visit http://www.ets.org/gre/revised_general/register/pbt/ for further information.

 The fee for taking the test in U.S., Puerto Rico, Guam and U.S. Virgin Islands is $160.
 It is $190 in all other locations.
 For the paper based test, the late online registration fee is $25 and fee for standby testing is $50.
 Fee for rescheduling the test as well as changing the test center is $50.
-Visit http://www.ets.org/gre/revised_general/about/fees for further information.
+Visit the following website: http://www.ets.org/gre/revised_general/about/fees for further information.
 ETS extends fee reduction facilities for U.S. residents and resident aliens so as to encourage graduate studies, despite having weak financial backgrounds.
-For further information about this facility, visit http://www.ets.org/gre/revised_general/about/fees/reductions/.
+For further information about this facility, visit the following website: http://www.ets.org/gre/revised_general/about/fees/reductions/.